-While most of the articles found on the Internet on the topic of lining up toys focus on it as a sign of a possible autism diagnosis this article is primarily about ways to join with and play with children who enjoy lining up objects whether the children are on the autism spectrum, have sensory processing issues, have other developmental issues, or are typically developing.
+While most of the articles found on the Internet on the topic of lining up toys focus on it as a sign of a possible autism diagnosis this article is primarily about ways to join with and play with children who enjoy lining up objects whether the children are on the autism spectrum, have sensory processing differences, have other developmental differences, or are typically developing.
 The ideas discussed incorporate principles and strategies of the DIRFloortime model.
 Some of the ideas will be applicable to children who engage in other types of play that tend to be rigid.

 Why children line up toys

 Lining up toys represents a very normal type of play in young children as they take in the complexities of their world and seek to process, sort, and organize objects and materials in their environments.
 Sorting, classification, and understanding patterns are important mathematical skills and this type of early play can provide an important developmental foundation for all young children.

 Related to the visual system, lining up toys can also be regulating and organizing for children with autism and sensory processing difficulties by offering a type of sensory anchor.
 This type of play helps the child gain a sense of control and organization when confronted with more sensory input than they are able to take in.
 The predictability can be very soothing and calming thus the play serves a purpose for the child.

 For the perspective of an autistic adult on why he enjoyed lining up his toys as a child: https://themighty.com/2016/11/autism-letter-to-parents-whose-children-line-up-their-toys/